Malaria Tablets

 -

-For Malarone, and Atovaquone and Proguanil, take 1 tablet every day, 24 to 48 hours before you go, during your trip, and 7 days after.
+- Maloff Protect, or a generic atovaquone and proguanil: take 1 tablet every day, 24 to 48 hours before you go, during your trip, and for 7 days afterwards.

-For Doxycycline, take 100mg once a day, in the morning.
-Take from 24 to 48 hours before travelling, during your trip, and 4 weeks after.
+- doxycycline: take 100mg once a day in the morning.
+Start treatment 24 to 48 hours before travelling, and continue taking during your trip and for 4 weeks afterwards.

 -